-Snowflake can handle and analyze large volumes of data.
-But, like any other cloud data warehouses/dbs, Snowflake is not immune to data duplication.
-Like any other warehouse and DBs Snowflake does support unique, primary, and foreign keys but it does not enforce these constraints (except for NOT NULL
+Snowflake, a powerful cloud data platform, excels at handling and analyzing vast volumes of data.
+But, like any other data warehouse or database, it is not immune to data duplication.
+While Snowflake supports unique, primary, and foreign key definitions, it does not enforce these constraints for standard tables (except for NOT NULL

-constraints).
-This means that duplicate rows can be inserted into Snowflake tables, which could lead to certain records being inserted more than once.
+constraints, which are always enforced).
+This could lead to certain records being inserted more than once.
 There are a number of strategies that can be used to mitigate this issue.

 Tackling Duplicate Data—Understanding the Issue

-Duplicate data is one of the main data quality issues in data warehouses like Snowflake.
-Having multiple copies of the same data row reduces data accuracy and reliability.
-It is important to regularly identify and remove duplicates.
+Duplicate data is one of the primary data quality challenges in data platforms like Snowflake.
+Having multiple copies of the same data row compromises data accuracy and reliability, making it essential to regularly identify and remove duplicates.

 Common causes of Snowflake data duplication: